undur/wonder-slim/README.md

 ## Usage

-First, [here's a sample project](https://github.com/undur/wonder-slim-sample) that demonstrates the most basic `pom.xml` that includes ERExtensions, Ajax and logging.
+First, [here's a sample project](https://github.com/undur/wonder-slim-sample) that demonstrates the most basic `pom.xml` that includes all three frameworks; `ERExtensions`, `Ajax` and `ERLoggingReload4j`.

 To use in an existing project:

- * Change the version for `ERExtensions` (and `Ajax`, if present) to `8.0.0-SNAPSHOT` in your `pom.xml`.
+ * In your `pom.xml`, change the version for `ERExtensions` (and `Ajax`, if present) to `8.0.0` and the groupId to `is.rebbi.slim`
- * You'll probably want `ERLoggingReload4j` framework as a dependency as well if you want logging.
+ * You'll also need wo add `ERLoggingReload4j` as a dependency if you want logging.
 It's currently the only implementation of our "logging bridge".
- * Remove `JavaWOExtensions` and `WOOgnl` if present (`JavaWOExtensions` is now a part of `ERExtensions` and `WOOgnl` has been replaced by Parsley)
+ * Remove `JavaWOExtensions` and `WOOgnl` if present. `JavaWOExtensions` is now included in `ERExtensions` and `WOOgnl` has been replaced by Parsley).

-_Do not use the `AjaxSlim` framework.
-It's work in progress that really should have gotten it's own repository_
+_Don't use the `AjaxSlim` framework unless you like experimentation.
+It's experimental work in progress on slimming down `Ajax.framework` (that really should have gotten it's own repository)_

-Since this project only includes a fraction of the original Wonder frameworks and code, compatibility with existing projects **will** be hit and miss.
-And if you're using *any* frameworks from Project Wonder other than those we've adopted, don't expect them to work.
+Since `slim` is heavily refactored and includes only a fraction of the original Wonder frameworks and code, compatibility with existing projects will be **extremely** hit and miss.
+If you're using *any* frameworks that depend on the old Project Wonder, directly or transiently, don't expect them to work.

 ## Motivation